Data Harmonization and Why Automate It

-In our CO2 incubator, we want to make sure that the temperature, humidity and CO2 concentration are optimal for the growth of our cells.
+In our CO2 incubator, we want to ensure that the temperature, humidity and CO2 concentration are optimal for the growth of our cells.

-If we have data loggers, each instrument will have to be set up individually.
-Then, the collected data will be transferred to a computer and they will have to be aligned manually.
+If we have data loggers, each instrument must be set up individually.
+Then, the collected data will be transferred to a computer and must be aligned manually.
 To do the alignment, the time stamp is an important parameter.
-Make sure that the logging starts at the same time and that the sampling rate is the same for all three instruments.
+Ensure the logging starts simultaneously and the sampling rate is the same for all three instruments.
 This will make it easier to align the data.
-Also, perhaps the files produced by each of the sensors will not be of the same type.
+Also, the files produced by each sensor may not be the same type.
 Some programming skills will be needed here to align the data.

 With a DAQ system, the logging of the sensor data starts at the same time, with a defined sampling rate for the duration of the experiment.
 Only one action for all three instruments.
 This makes the measurement task much faster than with several different instruments.

 Small caveat.
-Not all DAQ systems allow the harmonization of different types of data (e.g. temperature, relative humidity and carbon dioxide level).
+Not all DAQ systems allow the harmonization of different types of data (for example, temperature, relative humidity and carbon dioxide level).
 This is something to check when purchasing the instruments.

-With a DAQ system that allows for data harmonization, a single file will be created containing all the aligned data.
+A DAQ system that allows for data harmonization will create a single file containing all the aligned data.
 With the software, logging and harmonization are done simultaneously.
-No programming skills are required and the hours invested in producing an aligned data file are reduced to zero.
+No programming skills are required, and the hours invested in producing an aligned data file are reduced to zero.

 Dracal and data harmonization

 With DracalView data acquisition software, each Dracal measurement instrument is part of a perfectly harmonized Mix & Match ecosystem.
-Each of the USB sensors logs data with a synchronized timestamp, allowing for automated data harmonization.
+Each USB sensor logs data with a synchronized timestamp, allowing for automated data harmonization.
 In addition, the units of measurement are standardized for a given quantity.
-Thus, taking the example of our CO2 incubator and the three required measurements, a single log file will be generated with DracalView, containing a single line per timestamp for all measurements taken simultaneously.
+Thus, taking the example of our CO2 incubator and the three required measures, a single log file will be generated with DracalView, containing a single line per timestamp for all measurements taken simultaneously.